Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

-\paragraph*{Rotation} Like the discretizations of Kn\"oppel~\etal~\cite{Knoppel:2013:TOG} and Stein~\etal~\cite{Stein:2020:CGF}, assuming that the triangle mesh is orientable, our discretization is closed under the action of rotation by $90^\circ$ (or any other fixed angle) in the tangent plane.
-In particular, this suggests that the discretization does not exhibit a preference for divergence-free vs. curl-free vector fields.
-This is in contrast, for example, to the Whitney 1-form basis that only exhibit curl in the interior of triangles, and whose $90^\circ$ rotations are not contained in the space of Whitney 1-forms.
+\paragraph*{Rotation} Like the discretizations of Kn\"oppel~\etal~\cite{Knoppel:2013:TOG} and Stein~\etal~\cite{Stein:2020:CGF}, assuming that the triangle mesh is orientable, our discretization is closed under the action of counter-clockwise rotation by $90^\circ$ in the tangent plane.
+In particular, this suggests that the discretization does not exhibit a preference for divergence-free vs. curl-free vector-fields.
+This is in contrast to the Whitney 1-form basis that only exhibit curl in the interior of triangles, and whose $90^\circ$ counter-clockwise rotations are not in the space of Whitney 1-forms.

 \paragraph*{Relation to Scalar Gradients} As with the discretization of Kn\"oppel~\etal~\cite{Knoppel:2013:TOG}, our vector-fields are continuous across the mesh.
 An implication of this is that they cannot represent the gradients of functions expressed in terms of the hat-basis, as those gradients are piecewise constant.
-However, it is straight-forward to incorporate the gradients of scalar functions within the vector-field-processing construction.
-(For example, one can integrate the gradients against the continuous basis vector-fields to get a ``weak'' representation that can then be used to find the projection onto the space of continuous vector fields by solving with the mass matrix.)

 \paragraph*{Implicit Geometry} In our discretization, we implicitly treat the defined $\widetilde{d\Phi}|_p$ operator as the differential of an embedding, using it to define the mapping from the tangent space of the unit right triangle to the tangent space of the sphere.
 However, there may not be any $\Phi$ whose differential is $\widetilde{d\Phi}$.
 For example, the rows of $\widetilde{d\Phi}|_p$ may not be curl-free.
 One immediate implication is that the associated second fundamental form, $\widetilde{d\Phi}|_p^\top \cdot dN|_p$, need not be symmetric.
-In the future, we would like to explore addressing this limitation in one of two ways: (1)~optimizing the per-vertex normals and (2)~optimizing the definition of $\widetilde{d\Phi}|_p$.
-Like the approach of Boubeker~\etal~\cite{Boubekeur:2008:TOG}, the latter approach could seek the geometry that fits the prescribed normals.
+It would be interesting to consider other choices for $\widetilde{d\Phi}|_p$, including ones that do not define an orthogonal transformation between $T_p\T$ and $T_{N(p)}S^2$, thereby inducing a non-constant Riemmanian metric within each triangle.